chinnichaitanya/spellwise/README.md

 Please check the [`examples/`](https://github.com/chinnichaitanya/python-spell-checker/tree/master/examples) folder for specific usage of each algorithm.
 But in a general sense, each algorithm has three parts,

 - Initialization (initialize the class object for the algorithm to use)
-- Index correct words / names (add correct words or names to the dictionary)
+- Index correct words/names (add correct words or names to the dictionary)
 - Fetch suggestions (inference)

 ```python